jkastelan/PUI2017_jlk635/HW9_jlk635/PlotReview_ad4336.md

 Also, you have lots of good stats reported here, and what we're interested in is how star rating have changed over time and/or differ between location.
 And specifically, we might only be interested in the ratings given a 5 or 1, or above/below 3, so you could consider simplifying the numbers reported to these specific figures.
 And a 100% stacked bar might also suit this well to compare across time, or between locations.

+# FBB
+also the pale green is virtually invisible

 ## Overall assessment (opinion)